puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

 For example, if you have an agent node for which the `[agent]` section of `puppet.conf` contains `environment=development`, we recommend you use the node classifier to change its group environment to "development" and then unpin it from the "agent-specified" group.

-### Adding Nodes to the PE Groups
+### Adding Nodes to Preconfigured PE Groups

-For fresh installations of PE 3.8, node groups in the classifier are created and configured during the installation process.
+For fresh installations of PE 3.8, there are some special infrastructure node groups that are created and configured during the installation process.
 For upgrades, if these groups do not exist, or do not contain any classes, they will be created and configured but **no nodes will be pinned to them**.
 This helps prevent errors during the upgrade process, but you must manually pin the correct nodes to each group after you complete the upgrade process.

-The [preconfigured groups doc](./console_classes_groups_preconfigured_groups.html) has a list of groups and their classes that get installed on fresh upgrades, and it also clarifies which nodes should be pinned to which groups.
+The [preconfigured groups doc](./console_classes_groups_preconfigured_groups.html) has a list of the preconfigured node groups and classification data that come preconfigured in fresh installs.

 If these groups do exist during upgrade and contain all the classes documented in the preconfigured groups doc, they will not be modified during the upgrade process.